christianTragesser/dispatch/README.md

   - `AmazonVPCFullAccess`
 * [kOps](https://github.com/kubernetes/kops/releases) installed and found in `$PATH`

-Alternatively, Dispatch is available as a [container image](https://gitlab.com/christianTragesser/dispatch/container_registry/) which includes kOps.
+Alternatively, Dispatch is available as a [container image](https://gitlab.com/christianTragesser/dispatch/container_registry/) providing a runtime which includes kOps.

 #### AWS Credentials
 AWS credentials are configured by environment variables (precedence) or the `default` profile in `$HOME/.aws/credentials`.
-The following environment variables must be configured if AWS credentials are not provided by the `default` profile in the credentials file:
+The following environment variables must be configured if the `default` AWS profile is not used:
   - `AWS_REGION`
   - `AWS_ACCESS_KEY_ID`
   - `AWS_SECRET_ACCESS_KEY`